Karaborg/My-Docker-Notes/README.md

 ```

 For **artisan** service:
-- We used the same dockerfile for our `artisan` as we used for our `php` service, because artisan is also uses php
+- We used the same dockerfile for our `artisan` as we used for our `php` service; because artisan also uses PHP
-- Add our source code to container with a **volume**
+- Add our source code to a container with a **volume**
-- And we specified artisan file with a php command as **entrypoint**, which we can find the folder in our local too
+- And we specified artisan file with a PHP command as **entrypoint**, which we can find the folder in our local too

 For **npm** service:
 - We specified it will run **NPM** with a version 14